therion23/KatanaHacking/USB.md

 ### 0x23 - Volume (response only)

-- Returns Length 3, Data 0x00 0xNN 0x00, where NN is one more than the volume displayed on the Katana itself (usually half of what Windows would tell you).
+- Returns Length 3, Data 0x00 0xNN 0x00, where NN is the volume displayed on the Katana itself (usually half of what Windows reports).

 ### 0x3a - Lighting